COURSE STRUCTURE -

 Most schools offer or encourage, probably not as many as high schools that do, and at the MAC it is required.

-Candidates will be required to perform 100 hours over the three years that are not considered program hours because internal reward is the reason for volunteering in the real world.
+Candidates will be required to perform 100 hours over the three years, which are not considered program hours because internal reward is the reason for volunteering in the real world.

 Study, promote, create, and participate in volunteerism, not just because it is a resume builder, but because it is right, just, and required by those of a blessed life.